yoondoong/altStackWorkshop/README.md

 Visit http://localhost:9000/!
 Your site should look something like this:

 ![initial setup](images/first_setup.png)

-Fun fact: You can sign in!
+**Fun fact**: You can sign in!
 On the top right corner log in with your name.
 The app should greet you now.

 ## Create a Vue instance
 :rocket: Copy and paste this into the end of your **app.js** file: